 - Case reports will not be accepted.

-Authors may submit 1 or more abstracts for consideration for presentation at the Annual Meeting.
 All abstracts will be reviewed by the ASBrS Publications Committee.
+Presentation dates are tentative and subject to change.
 The top abstracts will be selected for presentation in 1 of the following presentation formats:

-Poster: The Scientific Poster Session and Reception will be held on Friday, May 1, 2020.
+Poster: The Scientific Poster Session and Reception will be held on Friday, April 30, 2021.
 Your abstract’s presenter must be available to discuss the poster with interested meeting attendees during this session.
-(Note: The American Society of Breast Surgeons will provide thumbtacks and an 6-foot-wide by 4-foot-high carpeted, framed board on which to mount your poster.)
+(Note: The American Society of Breast Surgeons will provide thumbtacks and an 8-foot-wide by 4-foot-high carpeted, framed board on which to mount your poster.)
 If your poster is accepted, you will be asked to also provide an electronic version of your poster for our ePoster gallery.

 Opportunities for Publication